FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 s the buffer and returns it.

-This is precisely what we're looking for; especially since the malloc
+This is precisely what we’re looking for; especially since the

-does not specify M_ZERO
+call does not specify M_ZERO

-.
-So how can we reach it?
+can we reach it?

 Very easily, it turns out: pick basically any vectored I/O syscall.
-One of

-them is readv
+One of them is readv

 :